nmondon/Username/README.md

 For this, I use lots of:

 - Python & node.js for scraping, data analysis (statistics, NLP, machine learning)
-- Typescript, React, d3, SVG, canvas, WebGL for data visualisation
+- Typescript, React, d3, SVG, canvas, WebGL, topojson for data visualisations

+But my job is also to industrialize and build tools to improve our processes, reuse components through dedicated libraries or scaffolders.

 ## Here is a short selection of projects I've made: